 Hydro One Inc., Hydro One Networks, Hydro One Remote Communities Inc., and Norfolk Power Distribution Inc. are defendants in a class action suit in which the representative plaintiff is seeking up to \$125 million in damages related to allegations of improper billing practices.
 The plaintiff's motion for certification was dismissed by the court on November 28, 2017, but the plaintiff has appealed the court's decision.
-The appeal is scheduled to be heard on October 16, 2018, and it is possible that no decision will be rendered by the appeal court until the first quarter of 2019.
-At this time, an estimate of a possible loss related to this claim cannot be made.
+The appeal was heard on October 16, 2018, and it is likely that the court will render its decision before the end of 2018.

 To date, four putative class action lawsuits were filed by purported Avista Corporation shareholders in relation to the Merger.
 First, Fink v.
 Morris, et al., was filed in Washington state court and the amended complaint names as defendants Avista Corporation's directors, Hydro One, Olympus Holding Corp., Olympus Corp., and Bank of America Merrill Lynch.
-The suit alleges that Avista Corporation's directors breached their fiduciary duties in relation to the Merger, aided and abetted by Hydro One, Olympus Holding Corp., Olympus Corp. and Bank of America Merrill Lynch.
+The suit alleges that Avista Corporation's directors breached their fiduciary duties in relation to the Merger, aided and abetted by Hydro One, Olympus Holding

+Corp., Olympus Corp. and Bank of America Merrill Lynch.
 The Washington state court issued an order staying the litigation until after the plaintiffs file an amended complaint, which must be no later than 30 days after Avista Corporation or Hydro One publicly announces that the Merger has closed.
 Second, Jenß v.
 Avista Corp., et al., Samuel v.
 Avista Corp., et al., and Sharpenter v.
 Avista Corp., et al., were each filed in the US District Court for the Eastern District of Washington and named as defendants Avista Corporation and its directors; Sharpenter also named Hydro One, Olympus Holding Corp., and Olympus Corp.
 The lawsuits alleged that the preliminary proxy statement omitted material facts necessary to make the statements therein not false or misleading.
 Jenß, Samuel, and Sharpenter were all voluntarily dismissed by the respective plaintiffs with no consideration paid by any of the defendants.
 The one remaining class action is consistent with expectations for US merger transactions and, while there is no certainty as to outcome, Hydro One believes that the lawsuit is not material to Hydro One.